 It’s a jungle out there, and no matter where you are, there are creatures great and small that can sting and bite.
 These bites can range from a minor nuisance to very painful and swollen.

-Here’s the best home remedies for bug bites and stings that itch and swell to try.
+Below are the best home remedies for bug bites that itch and swell to try.
 You will also learn how to treat insect bites naturally using these remedies to get fast relief.

 To use it, soak a cotton ball with witch hazel and dab the affected area.
 You can also apply a few drops straight from the bottle.
 It will relieve pain and itching while reducing swelling and inflammation.

 Keep a bottle in the fridge if you are likely to need it often.
 The cool liquid will bring instant relief.

 Simple is often the best and in the case of the common ice pack, this is definitely the case.
 Ice packs are the best remedy for bug bites to help soothe and heal fast.

 You want to do this in a way that doesn’t cause discomfort from the cold pack.
 The best way is to put some ice in a plastic ziplock bag, wrap the bag in a towel, and apply directly to the affected area.
 You could also use a bag of frozen vegetables (most of us have peas in the freezer).